19hours/sg-statutes/Acts/Public Utilities Act.md

 (a) the number of sanitary appliances which are installed in the premises;

-(b) the amount of water supplied to the premises;
+(b) the volume of water supplied to the premises;

+[Act 11 of 2018 wef 01/04/2018]

-(c) any estimate of the amount of used water (including sewage, waste matter and effluent) disposed of.
+(c) any estimate of the volume of used water (including sewage, waste matter and effluent) disposed of.

+[Act 11 of 2018 wef 01/04/2018]

 [Act 9 of 2012 wef 01/02/2013]

+(7A) For the purposes of subsection (4), the Minister may prescribe different amounts of waterborne tax for persons differently situated, including different amounts of waterborne tax for different volumes of water supplied and estimates of different volumes of used water (including sewage, waste matter and effluent) disposed of.

+[Act 11 of 2018 wef 01/04/2018]

 (8) The waterborne tax collected under this section shall be paid into the funds of the Board.